 SERVICES SPECIFIC TO INTERMITTENT C.I.L.A.
 SERVICES:

-- Coordination of community resources and services (medical, recreational, educational, psychological, etc.)
+5. Coordination of community resources & services (medical, recreational, educational, social, psychological, etc.)

-- Opportunities for skill development or growth in the areas of daily living, economic self-sufficiency, socialization, use of community resources and independent living skills.
+7. Opportunities for skill development or growth in the areas of self-advocacy, daily living, economic self-sufficiency, socialization, use of community resources, independent living skills and medication training.